paths-erc/docs/handbook/places.md

+---
-# Manual for the correct use and reading of the Places section of PAThs database
+title: "Manual for the correct use and reading of the Places section of PAThs database"
+permalink: "/handbook/places"
+---

 This subfolder of PAThs’ main documentation repository provides a complete documentation for users and readers of the PAThs database, currently available at